mrcggl/SettleGram/README.md

 ### Technologies used
 The bot leverages:
 * [Telethon](https://github.com/LonamiWebs/Telethon): a Python-3 library to interact with Telegram Client API
+* [Spacy](https://spacy.io): a Python-3 library with amazing tools to perform NLP processing.
 * MongoDB: to save the group state
 * Docker: for easy deployment on a cloud instance